Chad-Kidd/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them? describe - explains what component/function is going to be tested and allows to include multiple 'it' statments/tests which is the actual tests and says what is to be expected.
 1. What is the point of `Test Driven Development`?
 What do you think about this approach?
+Allows the developer to really consider what they want from the code.
+How they want it to function on the user's end.
+Reduces time spent on rework, identify errors more quickly, can tell if refactor broke previously working code.
+Forces the developer to write simple, smaller classes focused on one thing.
 1. Mention three types of automated tests.
+UI regression tests / Unit test / integration test
 ## Project Set Up

 - [ ] Fork and clone this repository.